 In Fall 2013 he was invited to debut at the renowned Enescu Festival in Bucharest where he conducted a side-by-side concert with members of the Pittsburgh Symphony and the Royal Camerata.
 He conducted the Royal Camerata again in the 2015 edition of the Enescu Festival with sololist Rebekka Hartmann.
-He has since been reinvited to the 2019 edition of the Enescu Festival with the Orchestre National de Lille, and made his debuts with the Iasi Moldova Philharmonic, Sibiu State Philharmonic, Constanta Symphony, Translyvania Philharmonic, and New Valley Symphony.
+He has since been reinvited to the 2019 edition of the Enescu Festival with the Orchestre National de Lille.

 Vizireanu made his operatic debut in 2013 with Arizona State University Opera and Die Fledermaus.
 He served as assistant conductor to Lorin Maazel and Timothy Muffitt with productions of Les Dialogues des Carmelites, Madama Butterfly, and Don Giovanni.

-Vizireanu recently served as Music Director of the North Shore Symphony Orchestra in Long Island, NY and Assistant Conductor for the Thousand Oaks Philharmonic in Thousand Oaks, CA. He previously served as Conductor for New West Symphony’s Harmony Project, which is aimed at inspiring young children to develop a lifelong love of music through education and exciting musical experiences.
+Vizireanu was recently appointed Principal Guest Conductor of the Ploiești Philharmonic.
+He served as Music Director of the Knox Galesburg Symphony in Illinois and the North Shore Symphony in New York.
+He previously served as Assistant Conductor for the Thousand Oaks Philharmonic and Conductor for New West Symphony’s Harmony Project, which is aimed at inspiring young children to develop a lifelong love of music through education and exciting musical experiences.
 He also served as Artistic Director of Enescu & The Americas, an organization that fosters cultural exchange between Romania and the United States through the music of Romania’s greatest composer, George Enescu.